acul009/svalin/README.md

 > [!WARNING]
 > **This repository is not yet ready for production use.**
 >
-> A lot of this code is still being heavily worked, is missing security checks and has not been reviewed.
+> A lot of this code is still being heavily worked on, is missing security checks and has not been reviewed.
 >
 > The current focus is getting this behemoth of a project working in any state.
->
 > Once the programm is usable, it's going to be time to slowly but surely improve everything.
 >
 > Feel free to browse the codebase and create issues for any problems you see.